jepugs/Fn/README.md

   (iter 0 list))
 ```

-Obviously there are a lot of features that we don't have time to discuss here!
+Obviously there are a lot of features that we don't have space to discuss here!
 This information can be found in the language reference manual I'm writing.
 An
 early WIP version of the manual is in the file lang-spec.org, but it's not
 totally up to date.
 I'll update this README when that file is ready for public